bianchi-ed/discord.js-bot-model/README.md

 You can find your token, applicationId on the discord application page.
 The guildId is the ID of the Discord server.

 ## Firing up the Bot
-Now that we have finished the basic setup, we can start the bot.
-To do that, follow the steps:

 ### - Register bot commands
-If you have created a new Discord Application, you should register the commands that comes with this project, locally or globally.
+After cloning the project, you should register the commands that already come with this model.
 To do that you can simply run the script "deploy-commands.js" present in the root folder of the project.

 ```base
 node deploy-commands.js
 ```

-You can deploy your commands just for one discord server, or to the entire application.
+You can deploy your commands just for one discord server, or for all server that the bot is invited.
 The register script present in this project deploys the commands just locally.
 If you want to deploy your commands to the entire discord application, you can just change the route on the **"deploy-commands.js"** from:

 ```javascript
 //...